 - 1. The trainer begins the session by telling the participants to look at picture on page 7 of the Induction Module.
 Trainer then gives a little time to the participants to read the section and resumes the discussion by asking: the ASHA has three types of roles, what are these? - 2.
-Now ask the participants, what words like facilitator, activist, and provider or community health volunteer mean. - 3.
-The trainer explains the various roles and expectations using the information given below - 4.
-Use the poster (given on next page) on "An ASHAs Activities" to discuss the main roles and takes of an ASHAs
+Now ask the participants, what words like facilitator, activist, provider or community health volunteer mean. - 3.
+The trainer explains the various roles and expectations using the information given below

-One is the role of an activist who sees health care as a right or entitlement- how can ASHA help the poor woman get treatment?
-Another is the role of a link worker-- how can the ASHA find out and inform the public about the near health facilities and free health services.
-The third is the role of service provider - what advice can ASHA offer to the mother of a child who has diarrhoea.
+One is the role of an activist who sees health care as a right or entitlement- how can the ASHA help the poor woman get treatment?
+Another is the role of the link worker- how can the ASHA find out and inform the public about on what day the ANM comes.
+The third is the role of service provider - what advice can the ASHA offer the mother of a child who has with diarrhoea.

-Since these ASHAs have not yet begun working, the trainer should explain different activities and explain her three roles in detail with some examples.
-The trainer should not impose any one answer as correct or mark the others as wrong- all three are acceptable - but the emphasis of each changes with the context of the area in which the ASHA works.
+Since theses ASHAs have not yet begun working, the trainer should explain different activities and explain her three roles in detail with some examples.
+The trainer should not impose any one answer as correct or mark the others as wrong- all three are acceptable - but the emphasis of each changes with the context of the area in which ASHA works.

-Role Clarity-
+Role Clarity

 Given below are more examples of three types of roles that ASHAs already working are doing.
 We try to categorize them into three types.
-The trainer should note and point that it is not quite possible to separate these roles.
+The trainer should note and point out, it is not quite possible to separate these roles.

-The Trainer could call out each role or write it up on a board and the participants could call out which of these three categories it belongs to, and whether they think they could perform this role, (Possible) whether this would make a difference to health outcomes, (effective) and whether they would like to perform it (desirable).
+The Trainer could call out each role or write it up on a board and the participants could call out which of these three categories it belongs to and whether they think they could perform this role, (Possible) whether this would make a difference to health outcomes, (effective) and whether they would like to perform it (desirable).
 ASHA could also say which other tasks they would like included.
 Trainers must have clarity that this is only to stimulate discussion.
 It is not mandatory for ASHA to do all these activities.
 But they could volunteer to do some of these.

-a.
 Link worker Role

-- I inform those who are due for immunisation about which day the ANM would be visiting or conduction Urban Health and Nutrition Day (UHND). - I hire a vehicle and take the pregnant woman with labour pains to the hospital. - I inform the local ANM or medical officer about any outbreak of disease in my area.
+I inform those who are due for immunisation about which day the ANM would be visiting.

+- I hire a vehicle and take the pregnant woman with labour pains to the hospital. - I inform the local ANM or medical officer about any outbreak of disease in my village.